martinchernyavskiy/Notes/CS/Hardware/ECE 252/LC-3 Control Flow.md

 ```

 ### JMP
-- Unconditional jump that updates the PC with the value in a register
+- Unconditional jump that updates the PC with the value in a base register